26VoukP/3d-mesh-stats/README.md

 This script generates the plots and .npy files from 2 directories, one with scannet++ ground truth .ply files and another with reconstructed .ply files.
 This script uses an application called mshcompare (https://github.com/tomfunkhouser/gaps/tree/master/apps/mshcompare) to save .npy files describing the distances between each point on a mesh and the closest surface on another mesh, and makes the plots based off this data.
+Once the plots are made, the script can be called with the same input and will use the already generated .npy files.
 This script uses flags to take in and output data.

 *   `--scannetpp_data_dir`: Directory with the scanetpp meshes.